lowlydba/jobsjson.org/SPECIFICATION.md

 - Maintain simplicity and ease of implementation
 - Allow extensibility for future enhancements

+### Non‑Normative Note: Adoption & Scope

+This specification is intentionally small and pragmatic.
+It may remain niche and is useful even as a thought experiment.
+The goals are to reduce scraping, provide a predictable source of truth at a well‑known URL, and keep implementation effort minimal.
+It is not an ATS, nor a replacement for Schema.org markup.
+Organizations can start by publishing only `company.jobsUrl` and expand as needed.

 ## 2. Conformance

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in RFC 2119.